sepen/crux-on-devices/odroid-xu4/README.md

 ### About this device

-This device was a donation from ReversoLabs to CRUX-ARM and Since then Victor Martinez (aka. pitillo) has been doing a very good job supporting and building optimized releases for this device.
+This device was a donation from ReversoLabs to CRUX-ARM and since then my friend Victor Martinez (pitillo) has been doing a very good job supporting and building optimized releases for this device.

 As a curiosity, we received 2 units and we had to pay in taxes almost the value of the device itself.